flipcoder/midimech/README.md

 An interleaved wholetone tuning system and visualizer for the Linnstrument.

 This is still a work-in-progress so some things are only partially working or completely broken.
-It currently only works for the 128, but if I get a tester who has the bigger one I can try to make it work.

 License: MIT